crunchy-devops/edb-assessment/README.md

 - More ansible scripts for setting up the environment K8s from scratch
 - More monitoring, add Django polls app in prometheus monitoring, add application monitoring
 - More Logging for Grafana Loki
-- Deployment, set up, Replica to 4 , Strategy 25%, type of deployment: Recreate, Rolling Update, Canary, A/B, Green/Blue
+- Deployment, set up, Replica to 4, Strategy 25%, type of deployment: Recreate, Rolling Update, Canary, A/B, Green/Blue
-- Helm, Create a Helm chart
+- Helm, Create a Helm chart of Django Polls App
-- See CI/CD solution using  Jenkins , Argo CD
+- See CI/CD solution using Jenkins, and Argo CD